Bedbugs (Cimex lectularius

 and C. hemipterus

-Bedbugs are mainly nocturnal, hiding during the day in cracks and crevices and feeding on the chickens at night.
+Bedbugs are mainly nocturnal, hiding during the day in cracks, crevices and corners of coops and nest boxes.
 They feed by piercing the chicken's skin with their beak-like mouthparts, which allow them to withdraw blood.
-They will generally feed for 5 to 10 minutes, after which they return to their hiding spot to digest their meal.
-Bedbugs will usually feed on chickens every 3 to 7 days.
+They will generally feed for 5 to 10 minutes, after which they return to their hiding spot to digest their meal which may take 3 to 7 days.

 Female bedbugs lay their eggs in the crevices, where they hatch in 4 to 12 days.
 One female bedbug can lay up to 540 eggs in her lifetime.
 Under the right conditions, bed bug populations can eventually double every 16 days.
 When disturbed, Bedbugs let off a distinct, offensive odor similar to what stink bugs let off; this odor is the result of the oily secretion produced by special glands.
 Bed bugs can survive and remain active at temperatures as low as 7°C (46°F), but they die when their body temperatures reaches 45°C (113°F).